 The logging stores files of CSV format on the stick where the layout of the log data is the same as when logging via PC with software EA Power Control.
 The advantage of USB logging over PC logging is the mobility and that no PC is required.
 The logging feature just has to be activated and configured in the Settings.

 3.4.8.1 Restrictions

-USB logging in this form isn't available or automatically deactivated if the battery test logging in the battery test is activated.
+USB logging in this form isn't available or automatically deactivated when the PV function EN50530 is configured and loaded.

 3.4.8.2 Configuration